Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 It was then time to head to the spa and I was impressed to receive a wristband to give you access to the lockers and doors into the changing room and main spa area.
 The changing rooms all looked really new and there were plenty of spaces to get changed as well as access to toilets and seating areas to do your hair or make up.

-The spa consists of an outdoor thermal pool which is absolute bliss.
+The spa facilities consist of an outdoor hydrotherapy pool which is absolute bliss.
 It’s like the warmest bath you have ever been in and you could easily stay there all day.
 There’s then two different saunas – with different temperatures – a steam room and a salt room.
 It was the perfect mix of sensations and left our skin feeling amazing.

 I had to leave Lucy in the spa – not that she complained – to go and have my spa treatment – the Katherine Daniels Firming Resculpting Body Treatment.
 This isn’t the sort of treatment I usually go for but I’m trying to say yes to new things as much as possible, and this sounded perfect with my current lifestyle, having lost weight over the course of the year.